How to Choose the Right Padel Racket in 2026

 Caring for Your Racket

 Padel rackets are more delicate than they look.
-Avoid hitting the ground or glass walls with the frame, store your racket in a protective case, and keep it away from extreme heat (such as a car boot in summer).
+Avoid hitting the ground or glass walls with the frame — even a minor impact on the frame edge can create a crack that propagates through the carbon over several sessions.
+Store your racket in a protective case and keep it away from extreme heat (such as a car boot in a Marbella summer).
+Temperatures above 50°C can delaminate the carbon face and deform the EVA core.
 A good protective tape around the frame's edge is a worthwhile investment that can extend your racket's life considerably.

 Own a padel club in Marbella?